What’s in Your Rulebook?

 We ALL have our own set of laws or rules from which we each live our lives.
 These rules influence everything, from how we live our lives today to who we become tomorrow.

-As an example, many of these blog posts represents the rules that govern my life.
+As an example, many of these blog posts represent the rules that govern my life.

 Helping or Hindering Me